IATI/IATI-Extra-Documentation/en/rulesets/ruleset-development.rst

 Limitations of rulesets
 -----------------------
 Via the IATI Validator, Rulesets do not currently apply to an entire dataset, consisting of several files.
-Hence, a ruleset cannot test if an activity identifer has been used once, and only once, by a publisher across their entire dataset.
+Hence, a ruleset cannot test if an activity identifier has been used once, and only once, by a publisher across their entire dataset.

 Rulesets do not allow for checks such as whether or not supplied text contains meaningful information.